 How does this affect how I conduct therapy?

 I will ask you many questions about your family, culture, religion, relationships, and anything else that has contributed to building your internal world and beliefs about yourself and others.
-It is very important to me to respect and understand your racial, cultural, religious, and sexual identity.
+It is very important to me to respect and understand your racial, cultural, religious, gender, and sexual identity.

 We will explore your thoughts/thought processes and I will likely request that you keep a thought log in-between sessions, as thoughts can be difficult to recall in retrospect.
 We can then begin to identify thought patterns that tend to occur when you are distressed and to use what we learn to help you notice more quickly when you are becoming distressed, explore the experiences that contributed, and challenge any thoughts that may be inaccurate/distorted.